naokikoseki/furima-29388/README.md

 | user_id         | integer     |null: false,foreign_key: true |

 ### Association
--belongs_to :user
+- belongs_to :user
--has_one :purchase
+- has_one :purchase
--has_many :comments
+- has_many :comments

 ## addressテーブル